cerise-phine/Phine/README.md

 * **Core\Error** -
 * **Core\Handlers** - Manager for handlers
 * **Core\Incidents** - log routine, central management for log entries
 * **Core\Init** - Some traits needs an initialization process before you can use it.
-The init trait initializes everything that as needed at construction of Phine
+The init trait initializes everything that is needed at construction of Phine
 * **Core\Installer** -
 * **Core\L10N** - Manages localization files and settings
 * **Core\Libraries** - Manager for default and dynamic libraries